emomilk/st2_2/README.md

-# st2-github-training
+# grafana pack for stackstorm training
-St2 Github Integration pack for StackStorm Training
+Stackstorm pack containing workflows, actions and sensors for Grafanarelated tasks